 - 1. Representing North Shore Lodging/Property Management - 2.
 Representing West Shore Lodging/Property Management - 3.
 At Large, representing Activity businesses - 4.
 At-Large, representing Food & Beverage businesses - 5.
 Tahoe City Downtown Association, designee selected by its board of directors - 6.
 North Tahoe Business Association, designee selected by its board of directors - 7.
 Squaw Village Business Association, designee selected by its board of directors - 8.
 Northstar Business Association, designee selected by its board of directors - 9.
 At-Large - 10.
 At-Large

-These ten (10) board of director seats shall also be elected by the NLTRA members.
 All board of director seats shall be elected by the NLTRA members.

 Zero (0) to Three (3) Non-voting Advisors: